pact-foundation/grunt-pact/README.md

 grunt.initConfig({
   pact: {
     options: {
+      // Grunt Pact Specific Options
+      force: <Boolean>, // Continue if one of the pact files errors, defaults to 'false'
       // Pact Specific Options Go Here
       port: <Number>, // Port number that the server runs on, defaults to 1234
       host: <String>, // Host on which to bind the server on, defaults to 'localhost'